kolan72/PoliNorError/README.md

                                     .HandleAsync(async (ct) =>
                                                     await DoSomethingNearlyImpossibleAsync(ct), token);
 ```
-These methods create the `DelayErrorProcessor` object behind the scene.
+These methods create the `DelayErrorProcessor` object behind the scenes.
 The `WithWait` method also has overload that accept the `DelayErrorProcessor` argument.
 This method allows you to customize the delay behavior by inheriting from the  `DelayErrorProcessor` class.

 Faulted retries errors saving is configuring by `Action<PolicyResult, Exception>` parameter of one of the constructors and by default save errors in `PolicyResult.Errors` collection.
 For huge numbers of retries, memory-related exceptions may occur, and the handling process will be interrupted.
 You can pass your own delegate to avoid this.